tkhamez/eve-srp/README.md

 Permissions for each division are based on groups which are provided by a provider, see below.

 Besides that there is only one fixed role, the _global admin_.
 It is given to members of the groups from the environment variable `EVE_SRP_ROLE_GLOBAL_ADMIN`.

-Global admins can create divisions and configure permissions for each of them separately.
-They can see all SRP requests and change their division.
+In addition to administrative tasks, global admins can view all SRP requests and change their division.

 ## Provider